levimuller/virtual_assistant/README.md

 The purpose of this project was to learn about some new libraries in Python, especially one that offers text to speech.

 This virtual assistant does the following:
-1. Use the Voice Engine to repeat an word, phrase, or series of phrases.
+1. Use the Voice Engine to repeat a word, phrase, or series of phrases.
 2. Tell us a programming joke.
 3. Read a summary of a chosen subject from Wikipedia.
 4. Tell us the weather in Orlando, FL (or any city we specify in the code).